NOT Just A Financial List . . .

 - A Better Way to Turn a Major Asset into Retirement Income – Like Helen, most people want to remain in their own homes for as long as they are physically able.
 Does having a reverse mortgage make sense for you??

-To prepare yourself and your loved ones for when you’re no longer able to make decisions, you need 3 key documents to ensure your loved ones know what to do when the time comes.
+To prepare yourself and your loved ones for when you’re no longer able to make decisions, you need 3 key documents (properly signed and witnessed before a notary) to ensure your loved ones know what to do when the time comes.
 These are:

 - Durable Power of attorney